last update: February 12, 2023

 Here is a list of the stores that most of all are worth a visit in Akihabara:

-Which is the real best of all shops in Akihabara
+Which is the real best shop in Akihabara

 Actually, especially for stores of anime and manga merchandise, we believe that those stores we mentioned above are not the best ones where to buy something.
 They're often expensive and they sell mainly stuff related to the popular series in Japan at that moment (most of which, excluding immortal series such as Dragonball